Abdullahr29/WUI_Risk_Analysis/README.md

 This is still a Work In Progress.

-## Highlights
-- **Automatic polygon extraction:** Tiles each scene and runs the SAM2 mask generator to create cleaned building and land-cover polygons that can be exported for mapping or further analysis.
+**Automatic polygon extraction:** Tiles each scene and runs the SAM2 mask generator to create cleaned building and land-cover polygons that can be exported for classification, mapping or further analysis.
-- **Data loading and labeling helpers:** Utility functions load xBD scenes, normalize imagery, and expose consistent class labels for vegetation, structures, and damage states.
-- **Notebook-driven experiments:** Jupyter notebooks cover preprocessing, segmentation, classification, shadow handling, and SAM experimentation for rapid iteration on new datasets.

 ## Repository layout
 - `Data/` – Source CSVs and preprocessed imagery references (e.g., `xBD_WUI_Analysis.csv`, `maxar_data.pkl`).